Paul has been upgrading his home for the past five years. This labor of love has proved to him that learning is a lifelong journey.

 Prepare the Surface for the Stone Veneer

-As noted above, I had chosen two types of Stone Veneer for the different areas of my home.
+I had chosen two types of stone veneer for the different areas of my home.
 The preparation will vary depending on the application.

 My home was a Tudor style and had painted wood framing surrounding all doors and windows.
 For my plan, I had to remove some of the wood planks and cover up others.
 Where ever I had removed the planks, I had to first install sections of Metal Lathe.
 The Metal Lathe comes in sheets 2' x 8' and is installed using 1" roofing nails approximately every 6".
 The Metal Lathe is also installed covering any remaining wood planks left in place.

 Once all of the Metal Lathe is installed, a scratch coat of cement has to be applied before you can install the Stone Veneer.
 You must use S-type Cement with a bonding agent.